 Nonetheless, I could not have done this workshop alone.
 For this reason, I am grateful to have had the guidance and assistance of UJW Director Sheena Carey and the support of Marquette’s wonderful faculty and staff.

-Students also received instruction from noted experts from Marquette, including Tim Cigelske, director of social media; Photographer Dan Johnson; James Brust, director of the Wakerly Media Lab for Innovation & Creativity; and Dave Umhoefer, my former Milwaukee Journal Sentinel colleague and Pulitzer Prize Winner, who is director of the O’Brien Fellowship in Public Service Journalism.
+Students received instruction from noted experts from Marquette, including Tim Cigelske, director of social media; Photographer Dan Johnson; James Brust, director of the Wakerly Media Lab; and Dave Umhoefer, my former Milwaukee Journal Sentinel colleague and a Pulitzer Prize Winner, who is director of the O’Brien Fellowship in Public Service Journalism at Marquette.

-After two days of intensive training, it was time to get down to business.
-Students were divided into reporting teams of two and set out across the city to explore what social justice looks like in Milwaukee and who’s at the forefront of making changes to address the pervasive inequities in the city.
+After three days of instruction, it was time to get down to business.
+Students were divided into reporting teams and set out across the city to explore what social justice looks like in Milwaukee and who’s at the forefront of making changes to address the pervasive inequities in the city.

-Among topics covered by UJW students include immigration; race and culture; policing; urban agriculture; gender/LGBTQ issues; youth education and job training; and small business.
+Social justice topics covered by UJW students include public health; youth empowerment; culture and arts; urban initiatives; equity and access; and higher education.
 Their assignments put them in the path of some of the most prominent leaders and newsmakers in Milwaukee; the kind of people that your average high school student might not normally meet.

 Students spent countless hours writing, making multiple revisions to their stories, and conducting additional reporting and research.
 Although most of them did not enjoy the arduous editing process that is customary in most newsrooms, they gritted their teeth and did whatever they had to do to produce the best stories possible, both written and digitally.